Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Abstract

 \section{Abstract}

-Autonomous vehicles and driving technologies have received notable attention in the past decades.
-In autonomous driving systems, the information of vehicle dynamics is required in most cases for designing of motion planning and control algorithms.
-However, it is nontrivial for identifying a global model of vehicle dynamics due to the existence of strong non-linearity and uncertainty.
-Many efforts have resorted to machine learning techniques for building data-driven models, but it may suffer from interpretability and result in a complex nonlinear representation.
-In this paper, we propose a deep learning framework relying on an interpretable Koopman operator to build a data-driven predictor of the vehicle dynamics.
-The main idea is to use the Koopman operator for representing the nonlinear dynamics in a linear lifted feature space.
-The approach results in a global model that integrates the dynamics in both longitudinal and lateral directions.
-As the core contribution, we propose a deep learning-based extended dynamic mode decomposition (Deep EDMD) algorithm to learn a finite approximation of the Koopman operator.
-Different from other machine learning-based approaches, deep neural networks play the role of learning feature representations for EDMD in the framework of the Koopman operator.
-Simulation results in a high-fidelity CarSim environment are reported, which show the capability of the Deep EDMD approach in multi-step prediction of vehicle dynamics at a wide operating range.
-Also, the proposed approach outperforms the EDMD method, the multi-layer perception (MLP) method, and the Extreme Learning Machines-based EDMD (ELM-EDMD) method in terms of modeling performance.
-Finally, we design a linear MPC with Deep EDMD (DE-MPC) for realizing reference tracking and test the controller in the CarSim environment.
-Satisfactory tracking performance further proves the effectiveness of our approach.
+Autonomous driving technologies have received notable attention in the past decades.
+In autonomous driving systems, identifying a precise dynamical model for motion control is nontrivial due to the strong nonlinearity and uncertainty in vehicle dynamics.
+Recent efforts have resorted to machine learning techniques for building vehicle dynamical models, but the generalization ability and interpretability of existing methods still need to be improved.
+In this paper, we propose a data-driven vehicle modeling approach based on deep neural networks with an interpretable Koopman operator.
+The main advantage of using the Koopman operator is to represent the nonlinear dynamics in a linear lifted feature space.
+In the proposed approach, a deep learning-based extended dynamic mode decomposition algorithm is presented to learn a finite-dimensional approximation of the Koopman operator.
+Furthermore, a data-driven model predictive controller with the learned Koopman model is designed for path tracking control of autonomous vehicles.
+Simulation results in a high-fidelity CarSim environment show that our approach exhibit a high modeling precision at a wide operating range and outperforms previously developed methods in terms of modeling performance.
+Path tracking tests of the autonomous vehicle are also performed in the CarSim environment and the results show the effectiveness of the proposed approach.